Paula's Body Shop

 Technically, I don't fix anything; it's a collaboration between us and your body fixes itself.
 Technicalities aside, I don't know if I can fix your problem, but I have a good track record.
 I have learned that the moment I assume I can fix something because I've fixed that same condition in x number of people before, I will get someone that I can't help.
 So, I don't make assumptions.
 For example:

 Most doctors are, quite honestly, clueless about the true benefits of massage, so it is not unusual for a doctor to say no to something they don't know anything about.
 It is also the legally safe thing for them to say.
-Doctors are slowly getting educated, and I like to imagine I play a role in that by offering doctors a free session to see what this connective tissue therapy can really do.
-But by and large, the decision is up to you.
+Doctors are slowly getting educated, but by and large, the decision is up to you.
 It is your body.
 You rule it.

 Let me give you an example of something doctors think massage can't help: Frozen shoulder.